wmorrison1818/MizzouSENG/README.md

 The Visualization I, Dewi Kharismawati, organized both pages to make it more neat.
 I created the header, then put the logos and titles added by Matt into the center of the header.
 Also, I created container to hold the graphs added by Will to make them look tidier.
 Use bootstrap on the button to make the visualization even better.

+Scott Wolcott insterted a function call to round the percentages to 2 decimal places, which makes the whole thing way prettier.

 We used the following tools: